exercism/kotlin/docs/INSTALLATION.md

         ...
        ```

-3. Install Gradle:

-       ```batchfile
-        C:\Windows\system32>choco install gradle
-        ...
-       ```

-We recommend closing the administrative command prompt and opening a new command prompt -- you do not require administrator priviledges to practice Exercism exercises.
+We recommend closing the administrative command prompt and opening a new command prompt -- you do not require administrator privileges to practice Exercism exercises.

 You now are ready to get started with the Kotlin track of Exercism!